ministryofjustice/hmpps-delius-ansible/BastionUserOnboarding-SSH-over-SSM.md

 ## Complete bastion setup

+**Important note: ** Currently Global Protect VPN can break ssh over ssm.
+Please disable the global protect VPN in the menu bar of your Mac.

 The user should now
 1. Log onto the bastion server, e.g. ```ssh moj_dev_bastion``` or ```ssh moj_prod_bastion```
 2. Enter initial password and follow prompts to change it immediately